sligocki/sligocki.github.io/_posts/2021-06-24-wikitree-network-definition.md

 tags: wikitree_network
 ---

 In my [last post]({% post_url 2021-06-23-wikitree-and-network-theory %}), I discussed the motivation for applying Network Theory towards analyzing the WikiTree genealogy database.
 In this post, I will discus the nitty-gritty details about how to define such a network.
-In fact, I have come up with 3 different ways for defining such a network each of which has it's own advantages and disadvantages.
+In fact, I have come up with 3 different ways for defining such a network each of which has its own advantages and disadvantages.

 Perhaps this does not sound very interesting?
 "I was promised exciting discoveries not nitty-gritty network definitions!" you might say.
 Well, I promise, the discoveries are coming!
 Stick with me through this adventure because I've discovered that these details make a big difference on the analysis!